James-S-Wood/R_Studio_Diamonds_Project/README.md

 #### Author: James S Wood

 ## Project Description
-This is a R Studio test project
+This is a R Studio test project.
+This project will explore the diamondsbig.csv data set.